Madras Regiment Band: History

 music amongst the Indian population".
 Around the same time, the Tanjore Royal Band was created by decree of Serfoji II.
 Units such as the Madras Rifle Corps maintained platoon sized fire and Drum Corps.
 The band in its current form was raised in 1951 as a brass band, just four years after Indian independence.
 Over the years, it has evolved to also include other aspects of music.
 In 1994, the band won an award for its marching performance in the Delhi Republic Day parade on the Rajpath, of which it is an annual participant.
 It would win the same award again in 1996 and in 2001.

 Activities

 It has performed at arrival ceremonies at the Rashtrapati Bhavan as well as events hosted by the President of India.
-It also welcomes Union ministers to different part of he country.
+It also welcomes Union ministers to different parts of the country.
 In 1999, the band took part in the welcoming of Union Minister of Railways Nitish Kumar to the municipality of Coonoor.
 It also participates in regimental and community events such as the MRC reunion.
 Regimental activities include anniversaries such as 4 December (MRC Raising Day) or 1 October (anniversary of the 25th Battalion).